ENTOM/AGROECOL/AGRONOMY/C&E SOC/ENVIR ST 103 — AGROECOLOGY: AN INTRODUCTION TO THE ECOLOGY OF FOOD AND AGRICULTURE

-Through reading and analysis of the primary literature, this course will explore some of the most important themes and debates that have permeated evolutionary biology over the last 50 years.
-Students will read key papers related to each controversial topic, will debate the pros and cons of competing viewpoints, and will reflect on the relevance of the issues to contemporary evolutionary biology.
-Students will also write a paper that analyzes one topic in more detail.
-This course is intended for graduate students who plan to specialize in evolutionary biology, broadly construed.
+Explore some of the most important themes and debates that have permeated evolutionary biology over the last 50 years.
+Read key papers related to each controversial topic, debate the pros and cons of competing viewpoints, and reflect on the relevance of the issue to contemporary evolutionary biology.

 ENTOM 875 — SPECIAL TOPICS